-Recognizing that parents often don’t know how to take the first step to get involved, Azra teamed up with Nicole Neily to provide support.
-The organization is Parents Defending Education (PDE).
-Neily is founder and president.
-Azra is vice president for strategy and investigations.
-They plan to build coalitions, engage in litigation when necessary, and conduct investigative reporting—perfect undertaking for a former Wall Street Journal reporter.
+Recognizing that parents often don’t know how to take the first step to get involved, Azra teamed up Parents Defending Education (PDE).
+Azra formerly served as PDE’s vice president for strategy and investigations.
+PDE builds coalitions, engages in litigation when necessary, and conducts investigative reporting.
 IWF’s Julie Gunlock hailed PDE “a much-needed resource for parents.”

 How did a nice Muslim girl like Nomani come to embrace activism?